AnthonyGiretti/Angular6-WebAPICore-OrmLite-CRUD/README.md

 # Angular6-WebAPICore-OrmLite-CRUD
-Samples of CRUD operations with Angular 6, Web API Core 2.0 and ORMLite.
-(Work in progress)
+Samples of CRUD operations with Angular 6, Web API Core 2.0 and ORMLite with pattern CQRS (Work in progress)

 This example is built on AdventureWorks 2014 database.